uraimo/buildSwiftOnARM/README.md

 I recommend to perform all these operations in a permanent background `tmux` or `screen` session (`CTRL+B d` to detach from the session and `tmux a` to reattach to it when you ssh again into the RaspberryPi).

-Additional steps could be required in some cases (usually on a RaspberryPi 1 or for Raspbian) [check the latest posts on my blog for additional info](https://uraimo.com).
+Additional steps could be required in some cases (usually on a RaspberryPi 1 or for Raspbian) [check the latest ARM posts on my blog for additional info](https://www.uraimo.com/category/raspberry/).